How to Reduce Waste + Live a Greener Lifestyle

 GROCERY SHOPPING

-Shop in those bulk bins (make your nut + hemp milks at home, save on money, artificial emulsifiers, and packaging waste), grind your own nut butters right at the store and reuse your glass jars, and try to buy items that come in recyclable or biodegradable packaging.
+Shop in those bulk bins, buy in bulk (yay Costco!), grind your own nut butters right at the store and reuse your glass jars, and try to buy items that come in recyclable or biodegradable packaging.

 SUPPORT BUSINESSES THAT COMPOST, DONATE FOOD, PRACTICE SUSTAINABILITY